I don’t want you to go through what I went through … and have it haunt you years later.

 Why I Started CEO Stars –

-I started CEO Stars six years ago because I didn’t want agency leaders to go through what I went through.
+I started CEO Stars twelve years ago because I didn’t want agency leaders to go through what I went through.
 I wanted agency owners to reach their potential and what they were capable of doing.
 I wanted them to believe they were ‘unstoppable.’

 I wanted agency executives to learn from each other; solve problems and share ideas in a non-competitive confidential environment – and get the attention that’s often ignored.